 We’ve got salmon bringing the protein and sweet potatoes bringing the fiber—plus lots of essential fatty acids and vitamins coming from the salmon, avocado, and brussels sprouts.
 Hello, nutrients!
 We hope you’re as amazed as we were by how satisfying this dairy-free, grain-free bowl is.

-Note: This recipe isn’t quite Whole30-approved because of the maple syrup, but feel free to experiment by swapping out the syrup for a pitted medjool date (blended, obvs) and let us know how it goes!
+Note: This recipe isn’t quite Whole30-approved because of the maple syrup, but feel free to experiment by swapping out the syrup for Soom Silan and let us know how it goes!

 Salmon, Sweet Potato + Maple Soy Brussels Sprouts Bowls

 - 2 tsp avocado oil (or EVOO), separated

 - 1 lb brussels sprouts, trimmed and halved

 - 1/2 tsp salt, plus more to taste

 - 1/2 tsp paprika

 - 2 tbsp coconut aminos (or reduced-sodium soy sauce)

 - 1 1/2 tbsp water